Greg-R/qsd2/README.md

 <https://www.digikey.com/en/mylists/list/K5OIGZF85K>

-This BOM includes parts to build a board with 5.0 volt biasing.
-This is assumed to be the highest performance configuration.

 Please note that specific parts may or may not be available when attempting to order.
 It is the responsibility of the builder to find subsitutes as required.